HackYourFutureBelgium/home/curriculum/application/README.md

 To make sure you are the right fit for our program, we are asking you to do a technical assignment.
 This assignment consists of online exercises and a small website you will build.
 No worries, you will learn how to make a basic website during this test.
 The test’s goal is that you can show us:

-1. You are able to familiarize yourself with new concepts quickly, by searching, asking for hel or following coding tutorials.
+1. You show that you have the potential to become a creative maker.
-2. You are willing to put in time, effort and are motivated to learn how to code.
+2. 1.
+You are willing to put in time, effort and are motivated to learn how to code.
-3. You show that you have the potential to become a creative maker.
+3. You are able to familiarize yourself with new concepts, by searching, asking for help or following coding tutorials.

 **Let’s get started -&gt;** [**Deliverables**](deliverables.md)